-- There were no fatal accidents in 2020 and DHP reached target of zero serious injuries. - The Powered by Care programme and the efforts to continually improve health and safety performance and culture will continue to have a high focus going forward.
-Key elements include HSSE (Health, Safety, Security and Environment) leadership, Life-Saving Rules for high risk activities, an improved framework for HSSE management, enhanced HSSE in Projects, and clear effective HSSE requirements.
+- There were no fatal accidents in 2021 and DHP reached target of zero serious injuries. - The Powered by Care programme and the efforts to continually improve health and safety performance and culture will continue to have a high focus going forward.
+Key elements include HSSE (Health, Safety, Security and Environment) leadership, Life-Saving Rules for high-risk activities, an improved framework for HSSE management, improved HSE requirements for procurement, introduction and implementation of Authority to stop unsafe work card from CEO, enhanced HSSE in Projects, and clear effective HSSE requirements.

-- Provide leadership and drive cultural change at all levels. - Encourage and measure management and employee engagement. - Strengthen the focus on high risk activities and preventative measures. - Provide training to build the required competence. - Ensure learning and sharing from high risk potential incidents.
+- Provide leadership and drive cultural change at all levels. - Encourage and measure management and employee engagement. - Strengthen the focus on high-risk activities and preventative measures. - Provide training to build the required competence. - Ensure learning and sharing from high-risk potential incidents.

 Caring for people is at the core of DHP's culture and we work continuously towards our goal of zero injuries.
 DHP has a programme to implement improvements within health and safety across the organisation, called "Powered by Care".
-DHP's Corporate Management clearly demonstrates their commitment to a workplace without injury and harm as communicated through their "Powered by Care" commitment statement.
+Statkraft's Corporate Management clearly demonstrates their commitment to a workplace without injury and harm as communicated through their "Powered by Care" commitment statement.